-Creating a Healthy Plot Line
+How to Create a Healthy Plot Line

 One of the most important aspects of creative writing is the outline.
 Writing down your plot in a timeline, your characters attributes, and having important tidbits you want to include in the story is one of the ways to go about this.

-Nonetheless, making a story fit into a nice cozy shape which is easy to read and follow is something many beginning writers have a hard time accomplishing.
+Nonetheless, making a story fit into a nice cozy shape that is easy to read and follow is something many beginning writers have a hard time accomplishing.
 However, once they discover it, they never lose it.
 This is known as a "plot line."

 The most common plot line used among writers is the climax pyramid.